-The first time fever in a baby is often scary for parents.
-Most fevers are harmless, however it can be a sign of a serious
+The first-time fever in a baby is often scary for parents.
+Most fevers are harmless, however, they can be a sign of a serious

-Fever is only a manifestation of an illness which is usually caused by a virus or a bacteria or an inflammatory response.
+Fever is only a manifestation of an illness that is usually caused by a virus or a bacteria or an inflammatory response.
 Over clothing may also cause a rise in temperature.

-Fever is body's natural response to an infection and an important part of the body's defense mechanism.
-A child has fever, if the body temperature is 38"F or above including newborns.
-Depending on the child's age one can check the temperature from the Skin, mouth or armpit.
+Fever is the body's natural response to an infection and an important part of the body's defense mechanism.
+A child has a fever if the body temperature is 38"F or above including newborns.
+Depending on the child's age one can check the temperature from the skin, mouth, or armpit.
 Many parents have fever phobia and overreact.

 What to expect

 Tiredness, pale looks, shivers, loss of appetite.
 Sometimes fever can lead to fits called Febrile Convulsions.
 A child may lose consciousness or be confused for a couple of minutes.
 This does not cause brain damage.

 When to rush to a doctor